buhowski/react-typescript/public/text-data/films/SelfPresentation/PodcastShow/PodcastShowEN.md

 - Off-screen voice giving their two cents — like a live audience
 - Hosts at an old table covered in newspaper: faceted glasses, vodka bottle, tea set, cookies, sandwiches — homestyle, like a "New Year table from the good old days"
 - Baby lullaby and a toy child crying from time to time — we ignore it
-- Come up with ”Easter eggs”
+- Come up with "Easter eggs"
 - If there’s no guest — make one up: Revo, port wine, a vibrator from a famous toxic personality, or a clone made from pigeon-delivered DNA
-- Nearby: a sheet of plywood you can punch through screaming “KIYAAA,” or something similar.
+- Nearby: a sheet of plywood you can punch through screaming "KIYAAA," or something similar.
 Acts as anti-stress like a gong / cue for next scene

 ## Script Ideas / Jokes

 Danger Zone — unpredictably horrible humor.

-- Intro: “This is the pilot epi...
-The pilot of a Broiler-747 passenger jet, currently going down for... (looks at watch that’s not there) ...539 seconds (the length of the show)...” then laughing — first at the host, then into one camera, then another
+- Intro: "This is the pilot epi...
+The pilot of a Broiler-747 passenger jet, currently going down for... (looks at watch that’s not there) ...539 seconds (the length of the show)..." then laughing — first at the host, then into one camera, then another
-- “Podcast-show-Field-of-Miracles”, guest sector on the wheel!
+- "Podcast-show-Field-of-Miracles", guest sector on the wheel!
 Reveal the guest!
 We open an ironic portrait on a stand and wheel it in
-- Joke about banning stuff: “What is this — Nazi Germany?”
+- Joke about banning stuff: "What is this — Nazi Germany?"
 - Worst case — we just fuck around.
 Best case — two people will watch it
-- Give me five years and Apple will personally call me asking: “Give us a ten,” and I’ll say: “Granny’s deaf, was it nine or ten?” … And give ‘em ten years in jail!
+- Give me five years and Apple will personally call me asking: "Give us a ten," and I’ll say: "Granny’s deaf, was it nine or ten?" … And give ‘em ten years in jail!
-- If someone’s a nobody — label them absurdly: “Expert in sticks and shit,” “some guy from the hill,” “a fictional real person,” “beachside bum”
+- If someone’s a nobody — label them absurdly: "Expert in sticks and shit," "some guy from the hill," "a fictional real person," "beachside bum"
-- Argument closer: “A guy from the hill — cause it sees the world better”
+- Argument closer: "A guy from the hill — cause it sees the world better"
-- “So you’re in IT?” — “Nah, IT people are like gods, I’m more of a high-functioning organism”
+- "So you’re in IT?" — "Nah, IT people are like gods, I’m more of a high-functioning organism"

 ### Intro (or rework it for the ending):